daltonlowery26/Bone-Fracture-Classifier/README.md

 #### items

-- basic fashion classifer to learn basic pytorch stucture and syntax
+- fashion classifer to learn basic pytorch stucture and syntax
 - CNN to classify if an image is a bone fracture or not